 We appreciate the Secretariat's work in preparing the documentation and supporting the delegations, as well as the publication of Report A/75/33 of the Committee.

-The Cuban delegation endorses the statement delivered by the Islamic Republic of Iran on behalf of NAM.
+The delegation of Cuba associates itself with the statement delivered by the Islamic Republic of Iran on behalf of NAM.

 At the outset, I would like to reiterate our appreciation to UN-Women for the efforts throughout these challenging times.
 UN-Women has been a strong voice for addressing the socio-economic consequences of COVID-19 on the life of women and girls around the world, and the integration of a gender perspective in the response to and recovery from the pandemic.

 First, I would like to thank the Alliance of Civilizations and in particular, to Mr. Moratinos for its leadership in the promotion of a culture of peace and tolerance within the complex international situation we are going through.
 I also thank the Missions of Egypt and the United Arab Emirates for their efforts to declare the International Day of Human Fraternity.